seifhassan2/Bristol-Find-a-Crime-WebApp/implementation.md

 ## Introduction
 TODO: Describe the system implemented (Describe the dataset.
 Are there any known issues?
 Describe any configuration data).

+Bristol’s Find a Crime is a web application designed to provide users with crime data in Bristol's neighbourhoods.
+The system retrieves crime incident data from the Open Data Bristol API (Street crime incidents dataset) and visualizes it using interactive maps powered by Leaflet.js.
+Users can search for crime history in specific neighborhoods and filter results by crime type.

+The dataset used comes from Open Data Bristol, which provides structured information on reported street crimes.
+The data has some potential limitations include occasional delays in updates, missing location details, or inconsistencies in categorization.
+Additionally, one of the main issues that the crime dates in the data set in the period of January 2025 only.

+The system requires API access to fetch crime data and a working internet connection for full functionality.
+Future improvements may include integrating additional data sources, enhancing filtering options, adding more dates and optimizing performance for large datasets.

 ## Project Structure
 TODO: Provide an outline of the project folder structure and the role of each file within it. provide a table listing the number of jslint warnings/reports for each module.